 Pierce’s poems have been published in many journals and anthologies, including The Best American Poetry, American Poetry Review, Ploughshares, The Southern Review, New England Review, FIELD, Pleiades, Gettysburg Review, Crazyhorse, and the 2019 Pushcart Prize anthology.
 Her essays appear in The New York Times, The Rumpus, The Millions, and River Teeth.
 In 2019, she was named a National Endowment for the Arts Creative Writing Fellow.

 Originally from Delaware, Pierce earned her B.A. from Susquehanna University, her M.F.A. from the Ohio State University, and her Ph.D. from the University of Missouri.
-She now lives in Starkville, Mississippi, where she is an associate professor and co-director of the creative writing program at Mississippi State University.
+She now lives in Starkville, Mississippi, where she is professor of English and co-director of the creative writing program at Mississippi State University.

 (photo: Megan Bean / Mississippi State University)